Remote Desktop Protocol: Security issues

-Non-Microsoft implementations

-There are numerous non-Microsoft implementations of RDP clients and servers that implement subsets of the Microsoft functionality.
-For instance, the open-source command-line client rdesktop is available for Linux/Unix and Microsoft Windows operating systems.
-There are many GUI clients, like tsclient and KRDC, that are built on top of rdesktop.

-In 2009, rdesktop was forked as FreeRDP, a new project aiming at modularizing the code, addressing various issues, and implementing new features.
-FreeRDP comes with its own command-line-client xfreerdp, which supports Seamless Windows in RDP6.
-Around 2011, the project decided to abandon forking and instead rewrite under Apache License, adding more features like RemoteFX, RemoteApp, and NTLMv2.
-A commercial distribution called Thincast was started in 2019.
-A multi-platform client based on FreeRDP including Vulkan/H.264 support followed in summer 2020.
-There's a GTK-based client named Remmina also based on FreeRDP.

-FreeRDP offers server implementations for macOS and Windows.
-On other systems including Linux, software packages may build upon FreeRDP to implement a complete server.
-Weston, the compositor in Wayland, uses FreeRDP to implement an rdp server it terms "rdp-backend".
-This server is in turn used by Microsoft to provide graphics support (WSLg) in its Windows Subsystem for Linux.
+In April 2025, a security researcher discovered that it is possible to log into accounts through RDP using passwords that have already been revoked.
+According to Microsoft, this was by design, and not a bug or vulnerability.

+Implementations

+Clients

+Since the release of Remote Desktop Connection, there have been several additional Remote Desktop Protocol clients created by both Microsoft and other parties including Microsoft Remote Desktop, rdesktop, and FreeRDP.

+Servers

-Open-source RDP servers on Unix include FreeRDP (see above), ogon project and xrdp.
+In addition to the Microsoft-created Remote Desktop Services, open-source RDP servers on Unix include FreeRDP (see above), ogon project and xrdp.
 The Windows Remote Desktop Connection client can be used to connect to such a server.

-Proprietary RDP client solutions such as rdpclient are available as a stand-alone application or embedded with client hardware.
-A new access paradigm, browser-based access, has enabled users to access Windows desktops and applications on any RDP hosts, such as Microsoft Remote Desktop (RDS) Session Hosts (Terminal Services) and virtual desktops, as well as remote physical PCs.
+There is also Azure Virtual Desktop which makes use of RDP and is a part of the Microsoft Azure platform.

 There is also a VirtualBox Remote Display Protocol (VRDP) used in the VirtualBox virtual machine implementation by Oracle.
 This protocol is compatible with all RDP clients, such as that provided with Windows but, unlike the original RDP, can be configured to accept unencrypted and password unprotected connections, which may be useful in secure and trusted networks, such as home or office LANs.
 By default, Microsoft's RDP server refuses connections to user accounts with empty passwords (but this can be changed with the Group Policy Editor).
 External and guest authorization options are provided by VRDP as well.
 It does not matter which operating system is installed as a guest because VRDP is implemented on the virtual machine (host) level, not in the guest system.
 The proprietary VirtualBox Extension Pack is required.